ajaythakran98/Indian-Pharma-Intelligence/README.md

 ## How to Explore This Project

-- Click on `.csv` files to view raw data
+- Click on `.csv` files to view data
-- Click on `.sql` files to view clean data
 - Open `Dashboard.png` for key visuals
-- Open `Pharma Dashboard` for detail chart analysis
 - Read `Final Project.pdf` for a full case study summary

 ---